 The short answer

-Sparse (under ~50 points): click each dot manually.
+Sparse (under ~50 points): click each dot.

-Multi-series scatter: each color is implicitly a series; auto-extraction labels them for you.
+Multi-series: each color is implicitly a series; auto-extraction labels them for you.

 When to switch from manual to auto

-The rule of thumb: 50 points is the crossover.
+Rule of thumb: 50 is the crossover.

 | Points | Recommended method | Typical time |